 - A reverse mortgage means you plan for your heirs to sell the house or turn it over to the bank after your death.

-- Consideration should only be given for a reverse mortgage if the extra money provided is enough to pay all the necessary bills to include home ownership fees (i.e. HOA, property taxes) for life.
+- Consideration should only be given for a reverse mortgage if the extra money provided is enough to pay all the necessary bills, including home ownership fees (i.e., HOA, property taxes) for life.

 - Heirs will not be required to pay any extra money to settle a reverse mortgage debt if the debt amount is more than the value of the home.
 FHA insurance will cover the difference.